lionheartyu/muduo/README.md

 #u  can  run  it  -------->   ./autobuild.sh

-# then   is  ok  to   use    mymuduo  in   you  project !!!!!
+# then   is  ok  to   use    mymuduo  in   your  project !!!!!